richpeck/exception_handler/README.md

 ### 📑 HTTP

-What most people don't understand is that it doesn't matter which errors Rails raises - they *all* need to be wrapped in a valid HTTP response.
+The most important thing to understand is that *it doesn't matter* which errors Rails raises - they *all* need to be wrapped in a [valid HTTP response](https://www.w3.org/Protocols/rfc2616/rfc2616-sec6.html).

 Due to the nature of [HTTP errors](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes), you *only* need to provide responses for [`4xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_Client_errors) + [`5xx`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_errors) errors.